GoogleCloudPlatform/data-science-on-gcp/02_ingest/README.md

 Alternately, you can ingest from the original source of the data and carry out the cleanup steps as described in the text:
 * Go to the 02_ingest folder of the repo
-* Change the BUCKET variable in upload.sh
+* Edit ./ingest.sh to reflect the years you want to process (at minimum, you need 2015)
-* Execute ./ingest.sh
+* Execute ./ingest.sh bucketname

 ### [Optional] Scheduling monthly downloads
 * Go to the 02_ingest/monthlyupdate folder in the repo.